Welcome to Humanities Core

 - Research Questions

 - Secondary Sources

 Each quarter, you learn and hone research strategies that you will incorporate into your writing.
-Our librarian, Dr. Matt Roberts, leads workshops that help you use the libraries and electronic resources, locate primary sources, and evaluate secondary sources.
-His fall workshop is available online, on the Fall quarter calendar.
+Our librarians lead workshops that help you use the libraries and electronic resources, locate primary sources, and evaluate secondary sources.
+The fall workshop is available online (campus internet or VPN access required).
 Please review that workshop before attending the library workshops this quarter, which are developed to help you with your essay assignments.
-Should you have any research questions, you can also browse our Humanities Core Library Guide, on which Dr. Roberts has contact information.
+Should you have any research questions, you can also browse our Humanities Core Library Guide.

 Should you have any concerns or challenges requiring additional support–whether it be disability services, support for undocumented students, LGBT resources, sexual assault support, veteran’s support, mental health services, etc.–we can help connect you to campus resources.
 Humanities Core regularly updates a list of these resources on the main website, under “UCI Action and Support.”
 You can also contact our program staff in HIB 185 or Larisa Castillo, HC Writing Director, in HIB 188.